Wregret/OrangePlayer/README.md

 Feature
 ---
-+ Searching media file in all external storage of your phone.
++ Searching media files in all external storage of your phone.
-+ Three mode of playing: list cycle, single cycle and random play.
++ Three modes of playing: list cycle, single cycle and random play.
 + In "MUSIC" page, sliding the brand of on-playing music's name can switches to the next song or the pre-song.

 Practice Point